“Does THIS look better to you?!” she raged, pointing to her leg, “It’s supposed to be ELEVATED. Does this look elevated?”

 “Well, even if I comb my hair, it’s too long, it needs to be washed.”
 At The Fortress, showers are a weekly event; many of the residents are too fragile for more.
 “I just feel dirty all the time.”

 “OK, that’s a good one.
 Do you know how to use a washcloth?
 They’ll give you washcloths and towels.
 Can you get to the sink?
 I’m in a wheelchair too, and I can get to the sink.
 That way you don’t have to beg for a shower.”

-“Yes,” she said, thinking, “I can wash myself in between showers.
+“Yes,” she says, thinking, “I can wash myself in between showers.
 I might need help with the leg.
 My hair, though…it’s too long to wash that way.”

-“Hair grows,” I went on, hoping I wasn’t getting preachy, “The big thing is knowing what’s important: Getting better.
+“Hair grows,” I hope I’m not getting preachy, “The big thing is knowing what’s important: Getting better.
 Letting go of the stuff that isn’t about your first priority: Healing.”

-The nurse called; time for discharge paperwork.
-I said goodbye to Marjorie, who leaned forward for a hug and sat back, thinking hard.
+The nurse is summoning me for discharge paperwork, so I say goodbye to Marjorie.
+She leans forward for a goodbye hug then sits back, thinking hard.

-“What you must do,” she was saying, “Is take charge.
+“What you must do,” she tells him, “Is take charge.
 What can you manage on your own…”

 *OK, don’t REALLY do this; you’ll probably get arrested for trespass or something.